Thank you.

 The happiness of love.

-You really want the happiness of love?
+You really want the happiness of love.

-How are you going to get it?
+How you gonna get it?

 My aim is to be able to get it alone.